Burntroll/gcp-build-up/README.md

 ---

-In this project, an organizational structure table is built and then a monthly budget is set with some triggers for the indicated email.
+In this project, an organizational structure table is built and then a monthly budget is defined with some triggers for the indicated email.
+Next, a BigQuery export is set up that sends the billing data to a BigQuery dataset.

 ### Tools